20 Things You Never Knew About 'Labyrinth'

 14. To help the puppeteer inside him to see, there was a miniature video camera in Ludo's right horn that fed to a small television monitor mounted inside the puppet's stomach.
 This is a typical Muppet trick for the bigger puppets, including Big Bird on Sesame Street.

 15. The baby who plays Toby is Toby Froud, the son of conceptual designer Brian Froud who worked on Labyrinth and The Dark Crystal, another Henson production.
-Toby is now a puppet designer.
+Toby became a puppet designer.

 16. After solving the problem of the guards who lie or tell the truth, Sarah falls into an oubliette, which Hoggle ominously describes: "It's a place where you put people... to forget about 'em!"
 The word "oubliette" literally means "forgotten place."
 And oubliettes were real dungeons accessible only through a hatch in the ceiling.
 People left in them weren't meant to come out again.